 Currently, a lot of coaches, clubs, and parents still encourage this method.

 One common reason is the influence of coaches, sports stars, and parents on their kids to specialize in one sport alone.

-Kids who played in a team may not want to lose their friends by playing other sports so they choose to remain.
-On the other hand, they may fear showing weakness to their teammates by joining other sports.
+Another reason is that kids who played in a team may not want to lose their friends so they choose to remain.
+Also, they may fear that it is showing weakness to their teammates by joining other sports.